saabgeek04/SystemsSAC/journal/PAYLOAD.md

 Designing the pringles can was pretty easy, it's just a cylinder after all

+I then scaled up the clamp I designed previously to match the new size of the pringles can, as well as further refining it to secure the payload better.

 <img src='../media/pringle3.png'>

+I initally wanted to make 6 clamps but I deemed that would be too much for just the prototype, So I ended up just making 4 instead.
+I probably only needed to make one pair of 2, but I want to make something a little bigger.

 <img src='../media/pringle4.png'>

+I also added some 3mm thick plates for the whole thing to sit on, that way I can sit the prototype on my bench and test it, rather than trying to somehow hold it in place and manuveur things around.
+It was also around this point I realised Fusion360 had a high DPI mode, which is very nice and will mean my screenshots from this point onwards will look alot nicer!

 <img src='../media/pringle5.png'>

+Finally, A nice little render of the prototypes final form

 <img src='../media/pringle6.png'>